 Criminal History Score: A standard frame of reference to reduce or enhance the severity of a sentence based on the prior criminal history and supervision history of the an individual.
-For example, there are eight risk and need ("The Central Eight") areas that need to be considered in order to improve outcomes for individuals who have committed a criminal offense.
-See Risk & Needs Assessments on page 48 for more information about The Central Eight.
-Contrastingly,

 Criminogenic: Dealing with criminal activity.
 Often used to describe risk factors that are statistically linked with criminal activity.
 Example: "ACES scores (see ACES), are not statistically linked to a higher or lower probability of criminal activity.
 Therefore, an ACES score is not a criminogenic risk factor."